groverlab/groverlab.github.io/_posts/2016-03-07-orientation-microfluidics.markdown

 ---
 ![Orientation-based microfluidics](/assets/orientation-based-microfluidics.png)

-Nazila Norouzi and Heran Bhakta's paper "Orientatio-Based Control of Microfluidics" was published in *PLOS ONE*.
+Nazila Norouzi and Heran Bhakta's paper "Orientation-Based Control of Microfluidics" was published in *PLOS ONE*.